Aditya0257/eth_deposit_tracker/README.md

    POSTGRES_DB=mydatabase
    ```

-3. Using Docker: Build and Run with Docker Compose
+#### 3. Using Docker: Build and Run with Docker Compose
-   To build and run the application along with PostgreSQL, use the following commands:

    ```
-   docker-compose build
-   docker-compose up
+   docker compose build --no-cache docker compose up
    ```

    The application will run, and migrations will be applied automatically.

 ## Usage

-1. Migrations and Seeding
+### 1. Migrations and Seeding

-   The `db:setup` script in the `package.json` handles database migrations and seeding.
-This script will be run automatically when starting the container with Docker Compose.
+- The `db:setup` script in the `package.json` handles database migrations and seeding.
+- This script will be run automatically when starting the container with Docker Compose.

    For local development, you can run:

    ```
    npm run db:setup
    ```

-2. Starting the Application
+### 2. Starting the Application

-   The application is configured to start automatically with Docker Compose.
-It will execute the build process and then start the Express server.
+- The application is configured to start automatically with Docker Compose.
+It will execute the build process and then start Express server.

-   For local development, you can build and start the application with:
+- For local development, you can build and start the application with:

    ```
    npm run build
    npm start